Invictus Games come to a close in Vancouver | TSN

 The evening featured musical performances by Canadian band Barenaked Ladies and Montreal singer Marie-Mai, as well as American musicians Jelly Roll and The War and Treaty.

-The event also marks a handoff point for the Games, as Vancouver is handing over the Invictus flag to representatives from the United Kingdom ahead of the 2027 iteration, to be held in Birmingham.
+The closing ceremony marked a handoff point for the Games, as Vancouver handed over the Invictus flag to representatives from the United Kingdom ahead of the 2027 iteration, to be held in Birmingham.

 This is the second time the Invictus Games have been hosted in Canada, following the Games in Toronto in 2017.